huyquoctrinh/PGDS/README.md

 ## Citation
 ```
-@article{pgs,
+@inproceedings{trinh2024pgds,
-      title={PGS: Pose-Guided Supervision for Mitigating Clothes-Changing in Person Re-Identification},
+  title={PGDS: Pose-Guidance Deep Supervision for Mitigating Clothes-Changing in Person Re-Identification},
-      author={Quoc-Huy Trinh and Nhat-Tan Bui and Dinh-Hieu Hoang and Phuoc-Thao Vo Thi and Hai-Dang Nguyen and Debesh Jha and Ulas Bagci and Ngan Le and Minh-Triet Tran},
+  author={Trinh, Quoc-Huy and Bui, Nhat-Tan and Hoang, Dinh-Hieu and Thi, Phuoc-Thao Vo and Nguyen, Hai-Dang and Jha, Debesh and Bagci, Ulas and Le, Ngan and Tran, Minh-Triet},
-      journal={arXiv:2312.05634},
-      year={2023}
+  booktitle={2024 IEEE International Conference on Advanced Video and Signal Based Surveillance (AVSS)},
+  pages={1--8},
+  year={2024},
+  organization={IEEE}
 }
 ```